 The liquid-cooled condenser is not in operation and all control valves divert the coolant as intended.

 As for the heat pump system, it works the same as HVAC heat pumps.
 It starts with the compressor which sends hot refrigerant to the cabin condenser.
 The cabin blower fan circulates air through the cabin condenser and thus, heating the cabin (red color lines).

 Then, the refrigerant continues its path to an expansion valve located right before the chiller.
 The refrigerant expands and enters the chiller.
 The cold refrigerant absorbs the heat energy from the coolant and the cycle repeats.

 Although the heat energy is not directly harvested from the ambient air by the heat pump system, it is still considered as an ambient air source heating since the heat energy is originated from the ambient air.

-When compared to HVAC water-source heat pumps, the coolant at the chiller can be viewed as river water or underground water which is the source of heat energy.
+When compared to HVAC water-source heat pumps, the coolant at the chiller can be viewed as condenser water, river water or underground water which all of them are the source of heat energy.